 If you’re stuck on wanting to give your dog additional food on top of their dog food, don’t give them people food like cottage cheese, give them special treats that you can buy from the store.
 This will have a taste that is formulated so that the dog will love it, and also will contain added vitamins for their proper make up.

-There’s nothing outwardly toxic for a dog in cottage cheese, it’s just not something you want to get into the habit of giving them on a regular basis, or as a meal replacement if you run out of dog food.
+There’s nothing particularly toxic for a dog in cottage cheese and that goes for cream cheese as well.
+It’s just not something you want to get into the habit of giving them on a regular basis, or as a meal replacement if you run out of dog food.

 Unfortunately it would be better for you to go out and get them a new batch of dog food than it would be to give them a sizable helping of cottage cheese.
 It’s got lactose in it and most dogs are lactose intolerant, so you mind find yourself cleaning up dog vomit or diarrhea if you give them a full sized serving of it.

-But really, we can’t come up with any good reason as to why you’d want to give your dog cottage cheese.
+We can’t come up with any good reason as to why you’d want to give your dog cottage cheese.
 Perhaps you read somewhere that it is good for bodybuilders and weight lifting for putting on muscle, and you thought dogs with a muscular frame would benefit from it, but they won’t.
+Just keep things simple and stick to the daily routine of a premium dog food.
+They’ll get all the nourishment they need.
+Also be sure to leave a dish of clean fresh drinking water for them so they can wash it all down, and stay hydrated throughout the day.